 - 3.1 The general entry requirements are the same for internal candidates as for external candidates as set out below.
-Please note that individual courses have individual entry requirements which can be found on the school website. - 3.2 Pathway 1 Where students have achieved 8 or more GCSEs at Grades 9-7 or equivalent BTEC Level 2 courses at Distinction+ level, including English and Mathematics, students will be eligible to take up to 4 full A Levels or level 3 BTEC courses. - 3.3 Pathway 2 (followed by the majority of RR6 students): Where students have achieved 7 or more GCSEs at Grades 9-6 or equivalent BTEC L2 courses at Merit or higher level including English and Mathematics, students will be eligible to take 3 full A Levels or level 3 BTEC courses, plus an additional one-year level 3 course, the Extended Project Qualification known as the EPQ. - 3.4 Pathway 3 Where students have achieved 5 or more GCSEs at Grades 9-4 or equivalent BTEC Level 2 courses at Merit or higher level, including English and Mathematics, students will be eligible to take 3 full A Levels or level 3 BTEC courses.
-Students on this pathway will also complete supported study to support them in achieving the highest grades possible. - 3.5 In exceptional circumstances, students with Distinction / Distinction+ grades in performing arts subjects, but grade 3 in GCSE English and/or Mathematics may be considered for progression on to Pathway 3 in the relevant performing arts subjects only.
-They will then re-take the GCSE Maths and English courses and re-take the exams during RR6.
+Please note that individual courses have individual entry requirements which can be found on each school's website. - 3.2 Pathway 1 Where students have achieved 8 or more GCSEs at Grades 9-7 or equivalent BTEC Level 2 courses at Distinction+ level, including English and Mathematics, students will be eligible to take up to 4 full A Levels or level 3 BTEC courses. - 3.3 Pathway 2 (followed by the majority of RR6 students): Where students have achieved 7 or more GCSEs at Grades 9-6 or equivalent BTEC L2 courses at Merit or higher level including English and Mathematics, students will be eligible to take 3 full A Levels or level 3 BTEC courses, plus an additional one-year level 3 course, the Extended Project Qualification known as the EPQ. - 3.4 Pathway 3 Where students have achieved 5 or more GCSEs at Grades 9-4 or equivalent BTEC Level 2 courses at Merit or higher level, including English and Mathematics, students will be eligible to take 3 full A Levels or level 3 BTEC courses.
+Students on this pathway will also complete supported study to support them in achieving the highest grades possible. - 3.5 In exceptional circumstances, students with Distinction / Distinction+ grades in performing arts subjects, but grade 3 in GCSE English and/or Mathematics may be considered for

-- 3.6 For all three pathways, applicants must meet the minimum entry requirements for each subject. - 3.7 Specific courses may have additional or alternative entry requirements, such as a GCSE OR EQUIVALENT grade in that subject or in Maths and/or English.
+- progression on to Pathway 3 in the relevant performing arts subjects only.
+They will then re-take the GCSE Maths and English courses and re-take the exams during RR6. - 3.6 For all three pathways, applicants must meet the minimum entry requirements for each subject. - 3.7 Specific courses may have additional or alternative entry requirements, such as a GCSE OR EQUIVALENT grade in that subject or in Maths and/or English.
 The prospectus will specify the requirements for individual courses. - 3.8 Preference will be given to students who meet the entry requirements above.
 However, in exceptional circumstances applicants who do not meet the entry requirements may still be offered places if their preferred course is undersubscribed or an alternative course can be offered, and the admission committee believes the applicant is able to meet the academic demands of the course. - 3.9 Applications will initially be considered on predicted GCSE OR EQUIVALENT grades. - 3.10 Where students underperform in the their chosen course(s) at the end of Year 12 by achieving an E or U grade, conversations will be held with the pastoral team to give appropriate careers guidance and advice about the most suitable next steps / progression route.

-4 Oversubscription
+4 Course Oversubscription

 - 4.1 If courses are oversubscribed, the following oversubscription criteria will apply: - i.
 Looked After Children and former Looked After Children - ii.
 Children with professionally supported medical or social needs - iii.
 In rank order by the best 8 average point score for GCSE or equivalent (where BTEC counts as equivalent to one GCSE) - iv.
 Male / female siblings as stated in the main school policy - v.
-Children of full time members of staff - 4.2 In the event of oversubscription there will be two waiting lists held, one for internal applicants and one for external applicants.
-The above criteria will be applied to each list.
+Children of full time members of staff

+4.2 Waiting Lists